 President

 The membership agreed that the annual subscription, which had been unchanged for 20 years should be simplified and increased.
 Members will be advised of the details well before the next renewal date of 1/5/25.
+If you have been paying by standing order, that is much appreciated, but please remember to change it.
+The Society can not do this for you.
+Anyone paying electronically is also asked to make sure there is a reference to identify who you are.

 If you have tried contacting the society through the webpages and not received any response, it is not because we are not here.
 All the links shown on this site are routed to the personal emails of the relevant committee members and those links have a mind of their own.
 If we find that we cannot pick up messages through the site, we will have to revise how contact details are given out.
 You will appreciate that putting personal emails or phone numbers on a public site is not always a good idea.
 The site does have an email log which is reviewed regularly and enables us to pick up messages which escaped the re-routing process.

-At the AGM an appeal went out for members, old and new, who fancy becoming more involved to get in touch.
+At the AGM the usual appeal went out for members, old and new, who fancy becoming more involved to get in touch.
 We need more help with administering the membership, arranging the lecture programme, arranging and leading excursions and representing us on other groups and at events.
-It might also be obvious from the lack of activity on this website that we would greatly appreciate help from anyone who is good at these things or uder the age of 4o which may be the same thing!
+It might also be obvious from the lack of activity on this website that we would greatly appreciate help from anyone who is good at these things or uder the age of 40 which may be the same thing!

 If you have more practical skills we have projects running at our various sites which can also be seen by findind the right page on this webiste.
 Anything from chopping down vegetation to restoring old engines.